 Which particular area are you most passionate about and why?

-There are a lot of studies focussing on young, white, straight sex.
+There are a lot of studies focussing on sex between young, white, straight people.
 But I want people who might consider themselves to fall outside the mainstream (however one chooses to define that), to feel comfortable coming for Psychosexual Therapy

 That sex is only for young, able-bodied people.
 Also, that it is scary and embarrassing – it isn’t!